hololinked-dev/hololinked/README.md

 `hololinked` is a beginner-friendly pythonic tool suited for instrumentation control and data acquisition over network (IoT & SCADA).

-As a beginner, you have a requirement to control and capture data from your hardware, say in your electronics or science lab, and you want to show the data in a dashboard, provide a PyQt GUI, run automated scripts or use jupyter notebooks, `hololinked` can help.
+As a novice, you have a requirement to control and capture data from your hardware, say in your electronics or science lab, and you want to show the data in a dashboard, provide a PyQt GUI, run automated scripts or use jupyter notebooks, `hololinked` can help.
 Even for isolated desktop applications or a small setup without networking, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.

-If you are a web developer or an industry professional looking for a web standards compatible (high-speed) IoT runtime, `hololinked` can be a decent choice as it follows the principles of [W3C Web of Things](https://www.w3.org/WoT/).
-One can expect a consistent API and flexible bidirectional message flow for interacting with your devices, irrespective of the underlying protocol.
+If you are a web developer or an industry professional looking for a web standards compatible (high-speed) IoT runtime, `hololinked` can be a decent choice.
+By conforming to [W3C Web of Things](https://www.w3.org/WoT/), one can expect a consistent API and flexible bidirectional message flow to interact with your devices, irrespective of the underlying protocol.
+Currently HTTP & ZMQ are supported.
+See [Use Cases Table](#use-cases-table)

-This package is a protocol agnostic RPC framework, currently supporting HTTP & ZMQ, but other protocols like MQTT, websockets are on the way.
-You can also implement your own protocol bindings.
-See [use cases table](#use-cases-table).
+This implementation is based on RPC.

 [![Documentation Status](https://img.shields.io/github/actions/workflow/status/hololinked-dev/docs/ci.yaml?label=Build%20And%20Publish%20Docs)](https://github.com/hololinked-dev/docs) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![Anaconda](https://anaconda.org/conda-forge/hololinked/badges/version.svg)](https://anaconda.org/conda-forge/hololinked) [![codecov](https://codecov.io/gh/VigneshVSV/hololinked/graph/badge.svg?token=JF1928KTFE)](https://codecov.io/gh/VigneshVSV/hololinked) [![Conda Downloads](https://img.shields.io/conda/d/conda-forge/hololinked)](https://anaconda.org/conda-forge/hololinked) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15155942.svg)](https://doi.org/10.5281/zenodo.12802841) [![Discord](https://img.shields.io/discord/1265289049783140464?label=Discord%20Members&logo=discord)](https://discord.com/invite/kEz87zqQXh) [![email](https://img.shields.io/badge/email-brown)](mailto:info@hololinked.dev)